 Near Balicasag Island, you can see a lot of different fish.
 You may meet: the well-known clown fish (Nemo, Amphiprion) hiding in anemones, all kinds of surgeon fish, various butterflyfish, and many others.
 The high season is from December to May.

 Fantastic coral gardens off Bohol

 Cabilao is a tiny island off the west coast of Bohol.
-There are plenty of snorkelling spots around this island, and you have the opportunity to see fantastic coral gardens.
-You will see not only a variety of hard corals of all kinds of colours and shapes but also a lot of well-preserved soft corals.
+Plenty of snorkeling spots around this island, and you can see fantastic coral gardens.
+You will see a variety of hard corals of all kinds of colors and shapes and a lot of well-preserved soft corals.
 This is worth seeing with your own eyes!

-You will be able to see a vast number of all kinds of reef fish of different sizes.
-Around the island of Cabilao, you can meet giant turtles, napoleon fish and barracuda.
+There are a vast number of all kinds of reef fish of different sizes around Cabilao.
+You can meet giant turtles, napoleon fish, and barracuda.